mergermarket/docker/README.md

 # docker
-Docker images used commonly.
-Most images will be pushed to Docker Hub.
+Commonly used Docker images.
+Most of these will be pushed to Docker Hub.